intel-iot-devkit/computer-vision-inference-tutorials/1-object-detection-ssd/README.md

 # Object Recognition using Inference and Single Shot MultiBox Detector (SSD)\*

-This tutorial will walk you through the basics of using the Deep Learning Deployment Toolkit's Inference Engine (included in the Intel® Computer Vision SDK).
+This tutorial will walk you through the basics of using the Deep Learning Deployment Toolkit's Inference Engine (included in the Intel® Computer Vision SDK Beta R3).
 Here, inference is the process of using a trained neural network to infer meaning from data (e.g., images).
 In the code sample that follows, a video (frame by frame) is fed to the Inference Engine (our trained neural network) which then outputs a result (classification of an image).
 Inference can be done using various neural network architectures (AlexNet\*, GoogleNet\*, etc.).
 This example uses a Single Shot MultiBox Detector (SSD) on GoogleNet model.
 For an example of how SSD is used see [this article](https://software.intel.com/en-us/articles/unattended-baggage-detection-using-deep-neural-networks-in-intel-architecture) on the Intel® Developer Zone.

 The Inference Engine requires that the model be converted to IR (Intermediate Representation) files.
 This tutorial will walk you through the basics taking an existing model (GoogleNet) and converting it to IR (Intermediate Representation) files using the Model Optimizer.